a-rotari/sql-notes/mysql/mysql.md

 #### Logical sequence of operations
 1. FROM
 2. WHERE
+3. GROUP BY
+4. HAVING
-3. SELECT
+5. SELECT
-4. ORDER BY
+6. ORDER BY

 #### Selecting data with sorting
 Keywords: **ORDER BY, ASC, DESC**